 We love a good brekkie casserole like this one because it checks all the boxes in ONE recipe: protein, carbs, and fats + it tastes friggin' amazing!!
 (Does anyone else actually get out of bed in the morning because they can't wait to have breakfast and coffee or IS IT JUST ME?!)

-On a related note, tomorrow is DAY ONE of Winter 2018 Fat Loss Cooking School!
+On a related note, tomorrow is DAY ONE of Summer 2018 Fat Loss Cooking School!
 Since our focus for week 1 is breakfast, I wanted to get this old standby recipe posted for this record-setting group of ladies we have joining us for the next 4 weeks.
 So excited to get started and get cooking!

 ½ onion, diced

 1 lb. hot Italian turkey/chicken sausage (approx 4 links, casings removed)

 3 c. broccoli florets, chopped into bite-size pieces

 2 c. liquid egg whites